reahl/reahl/reahl-doc/doc/component/setup.cfg.rst

 """"""""""""""""

 Each version may have an "install_requires" list, which lists all other components it requires.
-For the current version, this information is automatically read from the usual `install_requires` option, which is why those should never be duplicated here:
+For the current version, this information is automatically read from the usual `install_requires` option, which is why the current version need not be listed.

 .. code-block:: ini